angular-gantt/angular-gantt/README.md

     id: "...",  // Unique id of the row.
     name: "...", // Name shown on the left side of each row.
     order: <Number> // Row order for custom sort mode.
 Should be a unique number if defined (Optional).
 Tip: Property can be left away for default behaviour.
+    height: "..." // Height of the row (Optional).
+    color: "..." , // Color of the task in HEX format (Optional).
+    classes: <Array|String> // Array or String of class names which should be applied to the task.
+See ng-class documentation for details (Optional).
     tasks: [] // Array containing <Task> tasks to add in this row.
 }
 ```